G20 Urged To Fill $4.5 Bn Gap In Global Covid-19 Vaccine Fund - UrduPoint

 G20 Urged To Fill $4.5 Bn Gap In Global Covid-19 Vaccine Fund

-Riyadh, (UrduPoint / Pakistan Point News - 20th Nov, 2020 ) :G20 nations must help plug a $4.5 billion gap in the global Covid-19 vaccine fund to save lives and clear the way for an end to the pandemic, a letter seen by AFP on Friday said.
+Riyadh, (UrduPoint / Pakistan Point News - 21st Nov, 2020 ) :G20 nations must help plug a $4.5 billion funding gap for a WHO-led program to distribute coronavirus vaccines and pave the way for an end to the pandemic, a letter seen by AFP on Friday said.

 "A commitment by G20 leaders at the G20 Summit in Riyadh to invest substantially in the ACT-Accelerator's immediate funding gap of $4.5 billion will immediately save lives, lay the groundwork for mass procurement and delivery of COVID-19 tools around the world, and provide an exit strategy out of this global economic and human crisis," the letter dated November 16 said.